JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 and society.
 Examples of this are ubiquitous and include the onset of cardiac arythmia [@tse_mechanisms_2016], the deglaciation of Earth about 20,000 years ago [@wolff_changes_2010] and the recent price collapse of many cryptocurrencies [@ismail_detecting_2020].
-The systems displaying such dramatic events are therefore usually monitored by measuring state variables that are believed to be representative of the underlying process.
-The resulting timeseries can be analysed with a wide range of generic techniques to detect past events and predict future ones.
+The systems displaying such transitions are therefore usually monitored by measuring state variables that are believed to be representative of the underlying process.
+The resulting time series are analyzed with various methods by researchers to detect past transitions or predict future ones.

 # Statement of need